 Don’t blame yourself

 Regardless of how well prepared you are or not, don’t blame yourself.
 If you manage to survive the first wave, there’s a chance you could make it after all.
-This is known as survivor’s guilt and it’s a complex subject.
-Most people perceive themselves to have done wrong by surviving a crisis, when others close to them did not.
+This is known as survivor’s guilt and it’s a complicated subject.
+Most people perceive themselves to have done wrong by surviving a crisis when others close to them did not.
 Even more, they start looking for culprits and re-live the past imagining what they could have done differently.
 Rather than analyzing why you didn’t prepare when you had the chance, it’s better to put your energy into finding ways to outlast the crisis.
-After SHTF, you should figure out how to survive on the supplies you have, how much will they last and what you need to do afterwards.
+After SHTF, you should figure out how to survive on the supplies you have, how much will they last and what you need to do afterward.

 Don’t think you are alone

 After SHTF, the social elements from your area could become both your salvation and your demise.
 Most preppers will take steps to isolate themselves or move away from the affected area.
 This is a good practice if you fear the event can have long-term consequences and if you are prepared to outlast the others.
 However, if you are new to emergency preparedness things may require a different approach.
 After SHTF, once your 3-day supplies run out, you will have to look for the help of others.
 May it come from a local form of government or a network of trustworthy neighbors.
 Either way, the other elements of society will impact your way of living, one way or the other.

 You know yourself, you know your living area and you should certainly know the people living there.
 If your guts tell you that you should move or you should pay attention to looters, then you should do precisely that.
 It is impossible for anyone on the outside to dictate how you should act and make assumptions about how things will turn out.
 You have to trust your instincts and follow the best course as you believe it to be.
 The safety of your family comes first and you should take care of them and only them.